goethite/gostint/README.md

 # goswim - A Shallow RESTful api for Ansible, Terraform ...
-... and basically anything you would like to run as jobs in docker containered environments, authenticated with Hashicorp Vault AppRoles.
+... and basically anything you would like to run as jobs in docker containered environments, authenticated with Hashicorp Vault AppRoles, and driven by a REST API.

+Goal is to be a Highly Available and Scaleable API for automation.

 See [Concept Ideas](docs/Concept_Ideas.md)

+At this stage this project is a proof-of-concept and under development...

 ## Dev Notes